ethorneloe/azure-apps-jobs-github-runners/README.md

 # Prerequisites
 - An Azure subscription with priviledged access.
 - A GitHub account.
-- Familiarity with Azure resource deployment, GitHub repo configuration.
+- Familiarity with Azure resource deployment and GitHub repo configuration.

 # Advantages of Azure Container Apps Jobs
 - **Ephemeral Execution** - Each job runs in its own container which is created and destroyed whenever the job needs to execute.